 Easy to use video downloader

 Downloading videos shouldn’t be a complicated process, and Downie keeps things nice and simple.
-For starters, you have multiple ways to start a download.
+For starters, you have multiple ways to download video from URL or via the browser extension:

 - Drag and drop a URL from your browser’s URL bar onto Downie’s app window or dock icon.